Governmental Advisory Committee (GAC) Advice Status

 (1 November 2021)

 On 16 January 2022, the ICANN Board considered the ICANN72 Virtual Annual General Meeting GAC Communique and provided the following response: The Board approved Recommendations 4.1 and 9.1, which were considered already fully implemented based on the measures of success defined by the SSR2 Review Team in its Final Report, and including rationale for its decision as detailed in the Scorecard accompanying the Board action.
 With regard to Recommendation 4.1, the Board noted that ICANN org already has policies, plans and programs in place through which Recommendation 4.1 has already been implemented.
 The Board continues its oversight role over ICANN org's risk management efforts and is supportive of ICANN org in continuing the risk management activities and strategy that it is already carrying out.
-For Recommendation 9.1, the Board noted that the current Contractual Compliance operations already meet the SSR2 Review Team's defined measures of success for this recommendation as audits are in place, have been completed and been the subject of public reports.

-For all Specific Reviews recommendations Implementation Operations, the ICANN org department responsible for overseeing the implementation of non-policy work, is deploying new reporting tools, including implementation documentation for each complete recommendation, quarterly updates on the status of Specific Reviews (first one to be issued in January 2023) and a final implementation report to cover all the recommendations produced by a review team.
+For all Specific Reviews recommendations Implementation Operations, the ICANN org department responsible for overseeing the implementation of non-policy work, has deployed new reporting tools, including implementation documentation for each complete recommendation, quarterly updates on the status of Specific Reviews (first one issued in January 2023) and a final implementation report to cover all the recommendations produced by a review team.
 The enhanced reporting system will support future review teams, SSR3 in the case of SSR2, in the assessment of the recommendations of the previous review cycle.
 The Bylaws (Section 4.6(b)(iii)) reserve to SSR3 (or other future SSRs) the role of final assessment of the completion of recommendations from prior SSR reviews.

 ICANN72 Virtual Annual General Meeting Communique